tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 069.md

  - We pick up in the aftermath of the Cathedral fight.
  - We scavenge the battlefield and earn 413 gold and a pretty okay set of plate.
+ - We rest in the temple overnight.
+Arkens body is petrified as like a saint.
  -